alexandercoulter/fastfrechet/paper.md

 # Performance Comparisons to Existing Implementations

-We illustrate the performance of R package `fastfrechet` against existing implementations with simulated covariate-dependent, zero-inflated negative binomial distributions.
+We illustrate the performance of R package `fastfrechet` against existing implementations with simulated zero-inflated negative binomial distributions.
 The included function `generate_zinbinom_qf` allows us to simulate $n$ such distributions, represented as quantile functions evaluated on a shared $m$-grid in $(0, 1)$, dependent on the first 4 of $p \geq 4$ covariates.
 For a general illustration of what Fréchet regression and variable selection look like in 2-Wasserstein space, see the accompanying `intro-fastfrechet` vignette.
 ```
 set.seed(31)
 n = 100          # number of QFs